Comparing the CSI-RS results with Matlab

 class does exactly that.

-The following code uses both methods and compares the values.
+The following code uses both method and compares the values.

 [12]: